sciexpem/sciexpem/README.md

 # sciexpem

 This prototype has been developed within the work for the paper "Towards a scientific data framework to support scientific model development".
 The prototype contains a set of fully working features but also partially developed features and demo features.
+The main goal of this prototype was to better elicitate and refine the use cases and the requirements described in the paper.
+This software is under active development and can not be considered stable for usage.

 ### System requirements